mucsci-students/2022fa-475-Dreadcore/README.md

 # Tips
 - There are no death pits in this game.
 Don't be afraid to jump down and explore to your heart's content.
 - If you see an area you can't get to, you'll need an upgrade to go there.
 - Press H to use a battery and heal.
 You start out with 3.
 But there are 2 others hidden throughout the map.
-Collecting a battery will increase your maximum capacity by
+Collecting a battery will increase your maximum capacity by +1
+- If you get stuck please check out our discord channel #group4-discussion, there are some helpful videos that may cover two spots players may likely get stuck.
+However we will answer any questions you guys have if theres anything else!

 # Download windows + mac files included: https://drive.google.com/file/d/1ofqP-75mj-lZB5YoECzppHDQWqoGOdDZ/view?usp=share_link
 - Windows users: download folder, unzip, use windows folder and run the executeable.